English 640-001: Shakespeare

 Course Description

 This course surveys eight plays (two from each genre or "mode"—comedy, history, tragedy, and romance) in order to illustrate Shakespeare's development over time.
 We will also read information on the historical background, selected historical documents, and criticism from a variety of theoretical approaches.
 Requirements include a research paper in multiple stages, oral presentations, class participation, and a final examination.
+A lesson plan is an option for those who have or who are seeking teacher licensure at the secondary level.
 We will proceed "collegially"—with a high degree of interaction in a seminar format.
 The ultimate goal is to present your research paper at a conference after the conclusion of the course.
-Some of your papers may also be suitable for submission to scholarly journals.
+Some of your papers may also be suitable for submission to student or professional journals.

 Goals